 - If you are able to launch SpamSieve, you can ask it to reinstall itself.
-To do this, follow the Automatic Updating instructions (above) but hold down the Option key when you click the Check Now button. - If SpamSieve won't launch, follow the Manual Updating instructions (above). - If you've uninstalled SpamSieve, you can always get it back by going to the SpamSieve Web site29 and clicking the Download button.
+To do this, follow the Automatic Updating instructions (in the Updating From a Previous Version section) but hold down the Option key when you click the Check Now button. - If SpamSieve won't launch, follow the Manual Updating instructions in the Updating From a Previous Version section. - If you've uninstalled SpamSieve, you can always get it back by going to the SpamSieve Web site and clicking the Download button.
 After installing it, you can enter your Serial Name and Serial Number into the Purchase... window to take it out of trial mode.
+If you can't find your serial number, you can look it up online.